Elfyn Evans: Career

 Evans would later repeat the success he found in Wales with a second career victory in the 2020 Rally Sweden, during his first season with Toyota Gazoo Racing WRT, where he led the rally despite adverse weather conditions which forced the organisers to abridge the event to just nine stages.
 This marked his first win in Sweden, his first rally win for Toyota, and the first British driver to win the event.
 His victory in Sweden also allowed him to lead the points standings in the WRC driver's championship for the first time in his career.
 He eventually finished the year in second position in the Covid-abbreviated championship, helped by a second rally win of the season in the 2020 Rally Turkey.
 He finished the season eight points behind champion Sébastien Ogier, and nine points ahead of Ott Tänak, who finished third.

 During the 2021 World Rally Championship, his second season with Toyota, Evans won two further WRC events, in Portugal and Finland, and finished in second position in five others.
 He remained in contention for the title until the final rally of the season, but finished that event in second position to championship winner and Toyota teammate Ogier with only a 0.6-second time difference.
 For the second year in a row, Evans finished the championship in second position, 23 points behind Ogier and 31 points ahead of third-placed Thierry Neuville.

 During the 2022 World Rally Championship, his third season with Toyota, teammate Kalle Rovanperä secured the drivers' championship title.
-Evans didn't secure any wins this season, but with 4 podium finishes, ended the championship in 4th position.
+Evans did not secure any wins this season, but with four podium finishes, ended the championship in fourth position.
 Evans contributes his dry spell in 2022 to not adapting to the new hybrid cars introduced at the start of the season, admitting others adapted better, but he was determined to improve for the 2023 season with hopes to challenge for the title.